ibm-cloud-docs/CDN/input-container.md

 The following attributes are related to Cloud Object Storage (COS):
 * `bucketName`: Unique name of your bucket for S3 object storage.
 * `fileExtension`: File extensions that are allowed.

+The following attribute is related to configuring Hotlink Protection:
+* `hotlinkProtection`: Please see the [hotlink protection class](hotlinkprotection-behavior.html) for more details.